 An effective regulatory framework for financial stability needs to combine firm-specific supervision with work to protect and enhance the resilience of the financial system as a whole.
-The PRA therefore works closely with the rest of the Bank of England, including crucially the FPC, which can make recommendations and potentially give directions to the PRA in respect of its supervision of insurers.
+The PRA therefore works closely with the rest of the Bank, including crucially the FPC, which can make recommendations and give directions to the PRA in respect of its supervision of insurers.

-The PRA also co-operates closely with the rest of the Bank on market intelligence and oversight of critical infrastructure.
-And it works with the Bank's Resolution Directorate and other relevant authorities to review and improve the ways in which failing insurers exit the market.
-The PRA co-operates closely with the FCA, which is the conduct regulator for all PRA-authorised firms and the conduct and prudential regulator for many other UK firms.
+The PRA co-operates closely with the rest of the Bank on market intelligence and oversight of critical infrastructure.
+It works with the Bank's Resolution Directorate (RD) and other relevant authorities to review and improve the ways in which failing insurers exit the market.

+1 For further information relating to the Bill, refer to: http://services.parliament.uk/bills/2015-16/bankofenglandandfinancialservices.html The PRA also co-operates closely with the FCA, which is the conduct regulator for all PRAauthorised firms and the conduct and prudential regulator for many other UK firms.
 Policyholder protection is an element of both the FCA's and the PRA's objectives, and so they co-ordinate to ensure that their separate mandates secure overall protection.
 In the case of with-profits policies, additional co-ordination arrangements are needed: this is because the returns on with-profits policies are not well defined, and are at the discretion of the insurer.

-Reflecting the international nature of the insurance industry, and in particular the United Kingdom's membership of the single market in EU financial services, the PRA plays a full and active role with its counterparts globally and in the European Union in developing and implementing prudential standards and in supervising insurers with international operations.
-The PRA both reflects in its approach, and aims to influence, the work of the European Insurance and Occupational Pensions Authority (EIOPA) in setting prudential policy for insurers.
+Reflecting the international nature of the insurance industry, and in particular the United Kingdom's membership of the single market in EU financial services, the PRA plays a full and active role with its counterparts globally and in the European Union in developing and implementing prudential standards supervising insurers.
+The PRA reflects in its approach, and aims to influence the work of the European Insurance and Occupational Pensions Authority (EIOPA), in setting prudential policy for insurers.
 More broadly, the PRA supports initiatives by the International Association of Insurance Supervisors (IAIS) to strengthen the supervisory framework for internationally active insurers which should provide the foundation needed for regulators to work together effectively in supervising complex cross-border insurance groups.
 It is the PRA's view that for internationally active insurers, the group supervisor should be ready and able to conduct effective consolidated supervision of all activities (regulated and unregulated) within a group.